 - Heat a griddle pan or comal to medium heat.
 With a tortilla press or with a flat plate, take 1 dough ball and place between plastic, flatten to about 3 1/2 inches in width.
 Cook on hot griddle for 1 or 2 minutes per side until nicely browned.
 Serve warm with butter and or dulce de leche.

 If you run out of granulated sugar, you can also use grated piloncillo or light brown sugar.
 The original family recipe did not call for baking soda, but it yields a more fluffy gordita.
+Some people expressed that they could taste it too much in the recipe.
+You could eliminate it if you like.
 I like to add 1 tsp. fresh grated canela(cinnamon) and 1 tsp. vanilla extract on occasion.
 The gorditas should cook at an even steady heat and should puff up after they are cooked all they way through.

 The recipe below is my twist on gorditas de azucar!
 I enjoy both recipes.
 The important thing here is to keep the recipes of your family alive.
 Pass on the recipes, write them down, cook with your kids.
 They will be so thankful one day that you did this.
 Trust me!

 Yields 14-16 Gorditas

 2 1/2 cups flour

 1. Mix all of the dry ingredients in a large bowl.
 Cut in the butter until small granules form.
 Whisk the milk,egg and vanilla together.
 Gradually add in the milk/egg mixture until dough forms.
 If too sticky, add a little more flour.
 Dough should be tacky, but not sticky, lol!
 Roll 14 to 16 dough balls, cover and let rest for 20 minutes.